snp-technologies/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![In the Solution Explorer window, azuredeploy.json is highlighted under TailspinToys.AzureResourceTemplate.](images/stepbystep/media/image24.png "Selecting the azuredeploy.json file")

 4. Then, probably on the left side of the Visual Studio window, open the window called JSON Outline.
-It will look like this screen shot:
+It will resemble the screen shot below:

     ![The screenshot of the JSON Outline window depicts the following: parameters (0), variables (0), resources (0), and outputs (0).](images/stepbystep/media/image25.png "JSON Outline window")